hanezu/hanezu.github.io/posts/_posts/2019-07-11-Deploy-Django-REST-Framework-project-using-API-Gateway.md

 it seems that the request was redirected once, but the redirected request did not ever reach my server.
 Therefore the response to the redirected request were instead made by API Gateway.

-# 500 error for direct POST request
+# Sending POST request: 500 error

 When I send a `POST` request this time, I got a `500` error.
 This time, the request reached my server, and I saw the following error message: